Working from home tax relief

 An updated tax code means less tax is deducted from your monthly or weekly earnings.
 It's a simple, yet effective method, ensuring that you benefit from the tax relief immediately.
 This change in your tax code remains effective for the rest of the tax year.

 Looking ahead, your future tax payments will also reflect this adjustment.
-It's essential to note that each tax year is assessed individually.
+Note that each tax year is assessed individually.
 Therefore, if you continue to work from home, you'll need to claim the working from home tax relief for each tax year.
 Your tax code will be reviewed and adjusted annually, depending on your individual circumstances and claims.

 For self-employed individuals, the impact is seen in their annual self-assessment tax return.
 The relief reduces their taxable income, hence the tax owed for that year.
 It's a process that requires attention to detail and accuracy in reporting expenses.